LyuFangzheng/Greenlab/README.md

 PS:
 For most of the lint issues (except FloatMath), we wrote the code with or without lint inside a single project, but commented one when inspect the code and generate the .apk files.
 And for FloatMath, since it requires different gradle version and compileSdkVersion, we wrote the projects seperately.

+### The script to preprocess the experiment data & the final preprocessed data is in 'data_preprocessing' folder (Library: pandas )
+To use the program: python preprocess.py 'experiment result path' 'extract data path' 'preprocess path' 'output file path' The final result is in '/data_preprocessing/Merged/result.csv'

+### About the Data analysis using R:
+In result analysis folder, we contained "test.R" for analyzing the collecting data by R studio.
+This script included all the used functions seperately.
+Details about the models that we analyzed in this script have been addressed in the report.